garden-io/garden/docs/reference/template-strings/workflows.md

 ---
-order: 8
+order: 10
-title: Workflow configuration context
+title: Workflow template context
 ---

-# Workflow configuration context
+# Workflow template context

 The below keys are available in template strings for [Workflow](../../using-garden/workflows.md) configurations, as well as the commands defined in [Custom Commands](../../advanced/custom-commands.md).